aimeos/aimeos-docs/src/manual/service-decorators.md

 ## OrderCheck

-Displays the payment or delivery option only if the customer placed one more successful orders before.
+Displays the payment or delivery option only if the customer has already placed at least one successful order.
 Pending payments for orders within a configurable amount of time can also be a reason to hide the service option.
-Customers must logged in to see the options, otherwise they are hidden by default.
-This decorator requires more processing time as it has to ask the database and therefore, it should be placed at the beginning after the service provider if possible.
+Customers must be logged in to see the options, otherwise those options are hidden by default.
+This decorator requires more processing time and should therefore be placed right after the service provider, if possible.

 ordercheck.total-number-min (optional)
-: The service option will be only shown if the configured number of successfully placed orders is reached.
+: The service option will only be shown if the configured number of successfully placed orders is reached.
 The configuration value must be an integer.

 ordercheck.limit-days-pending (optional)
 : The delivery or payment option will be hidden if an order placed withing the specified number of days has a payment status "pending".
-The configuration value can be an integer or a decimal number with a decimal point separating the fractions.
+The configuration value can be an integer or a decimal number (using a decimal point to separate the fractional part).

-To display the option only if the customer placed three successful orders:
+Display the option only if the customer placed at least three successful orders:

 ```
 ordercheck.total-number-min : 3
 ```

-To hide the option if the payment for an order of the customer wasn't received within the last seven and a half days:
+Hide the option if the payment for an order of the customer wasn't received within the last seven and a half days:

 ```
 ordercheck.limit-days-pending : 7.5
 ```